ZeroWP/Plugin-Boilerplate/README.md

 {VERSION}         // The version.
 Example: `1.0`
 {MIN_PHP_VERSION} // The minimum version of PHP required.
 {DESCRIPTION}     // The short description.
+{LICENSE}         // The license.
+Example GPL-2.0+
+{LICENSE_URI}     // The license URI.
-{NAMESPACE}       // The PHP namespace.
-This one is is used by autoloader.php {LICENSE}         // The license.
-Example GPL-2.0+ {LICENSE_URI}     // The license URI.
-ZPB               // The uppercase prefix.
+_NAMESPACE_       // The PHP namespace.
+This one is is used by autoloader.php ZPB               // The uppercase prefix.
 This one is used by constants and it's the function name of main plugin instance. zpb               // The lowercase prefix.
 This prefix is used for css classes, functions and hooks.
 ```